-Services are provided through Level One ESS support (when only one or a few families are impacted) or through activation of an Emergency Reception Centre (for larger scale emergencies involving more than a few families).
+Services are provided through Level One ESS support (when only one or a few families are impacted) or through activation of an Emergency Reception Centre (for larger scale emergencies involving multiple families and/or neighbourhoods).
 Reception Centre locations will be announced and are dependent on the location and scale of the emergency.
 Venues may include the Sooke Community Hall and/or Journey Middle School and/or Edward Milne Community School (EMCS).
 As part of Sooke’s Emergency Program, this volunteer group is a division of Sooke Fire Rescue Service.

-Sub-committees include: Training, Community Engagement, Resource Acquisition, Social Media, Pet Care and the Neighbourhood Emergency Preparedness Program (NEPP).
+ESS sub-committees include: Training, Community Engagement, Resource Acquisition (suppliers), Social Media, Pet Care and the Neighbourhood Emergency Preparedness Program (NEPP).
 Ongoing training (delivered face-to-face and online) is provided at no cost to all members.

-Emergency Preparedness Presentations are provided by the Community Engagement team and are available at no cost to community groups, families, businesses, Stratas, etc. to help build a resilient community.
+Emergency Preparedness Presentations: provided by the ESS Community Engagement team and are available at no cost to community groups, families, businesses, Stratas, schools, etc. to help build a resilient community.

-For information on becoming a Volunteer ESS member, or for information on how to be better prepared for an emergency situation, contact ESS Coordinator, Richard McLeod at 250 642-5422 or email@example.com.
+For information on becoming a Volunteer ESS member, or for information on how to be better prepared for an emergency situation, contact the Fire Department at 250 642-5422.